 Most visits to South and Central America are trouble free but the threat from crime is of concern in many of the continent's urban areas.
 Its essential to ensure your valuables are split up - not all eggs in one basket!
 In popular tourist areas across South America (Buenos Aires, Cuzco, Quito) travellers face a significant threat of being mugged - always comply.
-A Japan national was killed resisting a mugging outside a hotel in Medellin, Colombia in December 2016.
-This just confirms the need never to resist a robbery, just comply to demands.
-Most travellers have a terrific time on the continent, below are just some highlights of current issues.
+A Japan national was killed resisting a mugging outside a hotel in Medellin, Colombia in December 2016, this just confirms the need never to resist a robbery, just comply to demands.
+Most travellers have a safe time on the continent, below are just some highlights of current issues.
 Visitors should be aware that the western coast Andes region is an active earthquake zone.
 A large earthquake hit NW Ecuador on 16 April 2016 with over 440 dead.
 It is essential that travellers check the annual weather patterns before planning a trip, eg Peru and Bolivia are generally very wet between Jan to March.

 The threat from kidnappings remains a risk in Colombia and Mexico but locals (especially high net individuals) and foreign nationals working in the country are assessed at being at the greatest risk.
 Business travellers on short term visits just need to take sensible precautions such as lowering their profile, occasionally changing their routine and being generally careful with their security.

 Since 2014 there has been a rapid increase in cases of Chikungunya Fever across Central America and Caribbean, caused by day biting mosquitos.
 Chikungunya has similar symptons to Dengue Fever which is also a continued risk in Central and South America.
-Brazil is currently reporting an above average number of cases of Dengue Fever and Chikungunya Fever, Recipe and Pernambuco state has seen a significant concentration.
+Brazil is currently reporting an above average number of cases of Dengue Fever and Chikungunya Fever, Recipe, Sao Paulo and Pernambuco state has seen a significant concentration.
 In Aug 2017 the US CDC issued a Level 1 health warning for Chikunguanya for Brazil.
-Paraguay & Uruguary have seen a significant rise in the number of cases.
+Paraguay & Uruguary have seen a significant rise in the number of cases Dengue in early 2018.

 The Zika virus, spread again by Aedes mosquitoes, is infecting many across the continent.
-At the beginnnig of February the WHO declared it an Emergency.
-Since the middle of Jan 16 the Brazilian Army was deployed to help combat its spread.
-Pregnant women are most at risk.
+The mass outbreak of 2016 is now under control but further cases are likely, pregnant women are most at risk.
 However for many the symptons are mild and much less severe than Dengue or Chikungunya Fever.
 Therefore we assess that the risk for most travellers is low and therefore currently do not view this outbreak as a reason not to go to South America.
-Dengue is much more of an issue and Brazil is reporting a significant rise in the number of cases in 2016 compared to previous years.
+Dengue is much more of an issue and Brazil has reported a significant rise in the number of cases in 2017 compared to previous years.
 In Puerto Rico there has also been an increase in the cases of Zika.
-Uruguay is also currently experiencing an outbreak of Dengue Fever for the first time in years.